palivoda/esper-app/README.md

 This is application template for [Esper].

+# Development environment
+* Source code projects are setup in [Platformio for Atom] community edition.
+All steps below assume this environment folders structure.

+## Creating application with Esper:
+* Git clone of the esper-app
+* Open [platformio.ini] file and setup your board configuration.
 * Select the board and include <Esper.hpp> file of the library:
 ```sh
 #define USE_WEMOS_D1_MINI_BOARD     //select board